 Certificate III in Wall and Floor Tiling: CPC31320

-Qualification Description
+Course Description

 This qualification provides a trade outcome in wall and floor tiling for residential and commercial construction work.
 The qualification has core unit of competency requirements that cover common skills for the construction industry, as well as the specialist field of work, wall and floor tiling.
 Tilers work with materials like ceramic, glass, slate, marble and clay.
 They cut these materials and lay tiles on walls and floors, both interior and exterior.
 They may also add decorative touches to their basic work.